-1. The most important difference between them is that males tend to have a ridge of bone running right across the forehead at about eyebrow level called “brow bossing” or "frontal bossing" or "the brow ridge", while female foreheads tend to be smoother and flatter and have little or no bossing.
+1. The most important difference between them is that males tend to have a ridge of bone running right across the forehead at about eyebrow level called “brow bossing” (sometimes called "frontal bossing" or "the brow ridge") while female foreheads tend to be smoother and flatter and have little or no bossing.
 The bossing has 2 parts to it - the "frontal sinus" in the middle, and the "orbital rims" above the eyes (sometimes just called the "supraorbital rims").

 Surgical Options for Brow Bossing:

-The orbital rim is usually solid bone and can simply be ground down by the surgeon.
+The orbital rim is usually solid bone and can simply be ground down.
 The surgeon can also grind a little from the inner edge of the orbital rim to open the eye sockets more.
 This helps to open and feminise the expression.

-The temporal ridges (see below) are solid bone too, and can be ground down.
+The temporal ridges and frontal eminences are solid bone too, and can be ground down.

 There is a big debate about how the frontal sinus should be dealt with (more on that below in "The Great Forehead Debate" section) but first, here's a description of the 2 main approaches that surgeons take to this area:

 Some surgeons grind down the wall of bone as far as possible without breaking through into the frontal sinus, and then build up the area around the remaining bossing with bone cement.
 The bone cement smoothes out any visible step between the remaining bossing and the rest of the forehead to give a smooth appearance.